ercoire/kodilla-enrollment/README.md

-This solo project will be submitted as graduation project for Kodilla bootcamp September 2023.
-My application manages enrollment for classes ansd workshops/events for a dance school.
+This solo project has been submitted as graduation project for Kodilla bootcamp September 2023.
+My application manages enrollment for classes and workshops/events for a dance school.

 Backend side is mostly based on Spring and Hibernate, with Lombok and Junit to support efficiency and testing.
-Local database is built using MySQL, for external visibility I used [...]
+Local database is built using MySQL.

 Frontend is set up using Vaadin library.
-There are external APIs used to show classes and workshops in Google calendar and export reporting to Google sheets.

-The app is available under (link).
+It is available in [kodilla-enrollment-frontend](https://github.com/ercoire/kodilla-enrollment-frontend)https://github.com/ercoire/kodilla-enrollment-frontend

+External API that has been used fetches data regarding dance levels for West Coast Swing dancers, that are stored in World Swing Dance Council (https://www.worldsdc.com/registry-points/).
+WCS is main dance style offered in Happy Steps :)

+// sql scripts
+//app run